The DIRECT Path of Meditation that Leads to Living ALOHA

 Weeks 17-25

-The final stage introduces teachings that point directly toward awakening — the recognition of awareness beyond the thinking mind.
+The final stage introduces teachings that point directly toward awakening — the clear recognition of awareness beyond the thinking mind.

 Participants learn how to live from presence, compassion, and the deeper intelligence that Native Hawaiians in antiquity called ALOHA.